"Spectral Gate 2 is the cleanest way to tighten up a mix. It removes everything you don't need without destroying the phase."

 Dial it high to let only the strongest parts of the sound cut through.

-Sets how quickly the gate opens when a frequency crosses the threshold
+Sets how gradually the gate transitions when frequencies cross the threshold

-• Short attack = sharper, more responsive gate
+• Low smoothing = sharper, more defined gating

 The Tilt (Brightness) control adjusts how the threshold behaves across the frequency spectrum, making the gate more or less sensitive to low or high frequencies.
 It's like tilting a shelf-EQ, but instead of boosting or cutting sound, you're tilting how aggressively the gate responds across the spectrum.